""

 6. Review savings income

-The Personal Savings Allowance (PSA) allows basic-rate taxpayers to earn up to £1,000 in savings interest tax-free, and higher-rate taxpayers up to £500.
+The Personal Savings Allowance allows basic-rate taxpayers to earn up to £1,000 in savings interest tax-free, and higher-rate taxpayers up to £500.
 Additional-rate taxpayers do not receive this allowance.

 7. Consider Junior ISAs